davebraze/david-braze/content/post/ztub-book-innate/index.md

 less settled question is that of just what this might mean for diagnosis, classroom practice, and educational policy.
-Early work in the genetics of reading ability relied primarily on "twin studies", where the development of reading-related skills in identical and non-identical twins is tracked over time.
+Early work in the genetics of reading ability relied primarily on "twin studies", where the development of reading-related skills in identical twins and non-identical twins is tracked over time.
 These studies affirmed that both genes and environment play a role in explaining differences in the ease of learning to read.[^1] What has been less well understood